Morocco Desert Trek

 Due to the linear nature of the route, all your belongings will accompany us on the trip, if you are extending your holiday and have additional items please try and pack them suitably and let us know if you will be bringing extra luggage.

-You will be accompanied by an experienced expedition leader and a local Amazigh guide team.
+You will be accompanied by an experienced expedition leader and a local guide team.
 They will be on hand to ensure your safety and enjoyment of the adventure.

 Our guides come from a lineage of people who lived in the desert practicing the traditional nomadic way of life.
 This way of life became impossible due to the damming of the Draa River which caused their centuries old water sources to dry up.
 Most have moved to towns to seek alternative income.
 We are fortunate to have a guide team who are preserving and sharing the generations old wisdom, knowledge and skills of the desert people.